 SWK LTK Monk Skills and Runes

 On this page, we explain how to choose and use your skills when playing SWK LTK Monk in Diablo 3.
-Updated for patch 2.6.9 and Season 21.
+Updated for Patch 2.7.3 and Season 26.

 The build begins runs with an activation of Sweeping Wind, whose stacking mechanic will be maxed out by the build's melee range in combat.
 While it will take significant carelessness to waste them completely, always keep your Sweeping Wind stacks in mind and your dependence on them to reduce and deal damage from the Sunwuko set.
-Use Dashing Strike to find, begin or evade combat altogether; once you are in an engagement, begin your Lashing Tail Kick assault.
-To protect yourself in Greater Rifts, apply Epiphany Desert Shroud on cooldown, and take advantage of the Blinding Speed dodge buff.
-When faced with damage spikes, pop your Mantra of Salvation Agility active for additional Toughness.
-Similarly to its Wave of Light counterpart, the Lashing Tail Kick build is resource intensive and will demand the passive regeneration of Inner Storm and Epiphany — but do not hesitate to use your generator attack, Way of the Hundred Fists Assimilation, either.
+Use Dashing Strike to find, begin or evade combat altogether; once you are in an engagement, group enemies up with Cyclone Strike (also proccing Bindings of the Lesser Gods) and begin your Lashing Tail Kick assault, mimicked by your Rabid Strike clone for incredible damage output.
+To protect yourself in Greater Rifts, apply Epiphany Desert Shroud as it runs out, and take advantage of the Blinding Speed dodge buff.
+Similarly to its Wave of Light counterpart, the Lashing Tail Kick build is resource intensive and will demand the passive regeneration of Inner Storm and Epiphany — but do not hesitate to pop Mystic Ally Air Ally for an instant refill.

 Skills and Runes

 The focal point of the build is Lashing Tail Kick, the main source of damage in the setup.
-Aided by the Sunwuko set bonuses, Rivera Dancers and the Patch 2.4.2 rework Scarbringer, this flashy melee spender is finally elevated to endgame potential.
-Due to its highest damage potential with the 3-second DoT factored in, Vulture Claw Kick is the recommended rune.
+Aided by the Sunwuko set bonuses, Rivera Dancers and the Patch 2.4.2 rework Scarbringer, this flashy melee spender is finally elevated to endgame potential, taken with the superior AoE of the Sweeping Armada rune.

 With its medium Spirit cost and scarcity of legendary-based resource cost reduction, you will have to devote a significant amount of your skills to the maintenance of Lashing Tail Kick spam.